 Additionally, the Moot Court Board also hosts two Interscholastic Competitions each year.
 The American Collegiate Competition, which is held in the fall, provides undergraduate students with the opportunity to experience the reality of the legal profession.
-Every spring semester, the Moot Court Board hosts the Leroy R. Hassell, Sr. National Constitutional Law Moot Court Competition.
+Every fall semester, the Moot Court Board hosts the Leroy R. Hassell, Sr. National Constitutional Law Moot Court Competition.
 Law school students from around the nation participate in this competition and receive key insights from distinguished judges, attorneys, and professors to improve their oral and written advocacy skills.

 Each year, Regent students have the opportunity to sharpen their legal writing, oral advocacy, and negotiation skills by competing in a variety of moot court, mock trial, and negotiations competitions across the country.
 These competitions help students polish the skills fundamental to effective lawyering and reflect the quality of preparation received at Regent Law School.
 Our students have been extremely successful in competitions at both the regional and national levels.